Emergence of prethermal states in a driven dissipative system through cross-correlated dissipation

-To illustrate how the spin-locking effect arises as a consequence of equations (\ref{dd-3d}), we numerically solve these equations using $M_{\circ} = 1$ for different values of the drive strength $\omega_1$.
-We choose $\omega_d = 2\pi \times 5$ kilo-rad/s, $\tau_c = 10^{-6}$ s and plot the time-series of the relevant two-spin expectation values for a period of $0$ to $50$\,ms. Our choice of parameters is based on the fact that it is numerically easy to showcase the spin-locking phenomenon in this regime, without any loss of essential features of the dynamics.
-The chosen value of $\tau_c$ is common in (NV) centers of diamond \cite{5:fahobar18}.
-As will be shown later, the steady-state value of the locked magnetization is independent of $\tau_c$.
-The numerically solved time-series solutions of the variables in equations are shown the figure \ref{dd-3d} both in presence and in absence of the locking field.
+To illustrate the behaviors, we plot the solutions of these equations using $M_{\circ} = 1$, for different values of the drive strength $\omega_1$.
+We choose $\omega_d = 2\pi \times 5$ kilo-rad/s, $\tau_c = 2.5 \times 10^{-6}$ s and plot the time-series of the relevant two-spin expectation values for a period of $0$ to $50$\,ms. The chosen value of $\tau_c$ is common in (NV) centers of diamond \cite{fahobar18}.
+The numerical solutions of the variables in equations (\ref{dd-3d}) are shown in figures \ref{SL0kHz} and \ref{SL2kHz} below, both in the presence and in the absence of the drive.

-Figure \ref{SL0kHz} shows the dynamics of the relevant two-spin variables, following the initial $90^{\circ}$ pulse, when no locking field is applied i.e. $\omega_1 = 0$ kilo-rad/s.
-We find that in this case, after an initial transience, the magnitude of $M_x(t)$ becomes vanishingly small in the steady state and as such no spin-locking effect is observed.
-We note that the values of $M_{zz}(t)$ and $M_{yy}(t)$ remain zero through out the dynamics, since these terms are not created in absence of the locking field as drive-dipole cross-correlations are non-existent.
+Fig. \ref{SL0kHz} shows the dynamics of the relevant two-spin variables in the absence of the drive i.e. $\omega_1 = 0$ kilo-rad/s.
+In this case, after an initial {transience,} the magnitude of $M_x(t)$ becomes vanishingly small in the steady-state, as discussed before.
+Importantly, values of $M_{zz}(t)$ and $M_{yy}(t)$ remain zero throughout the dynamics as these terms are not created from an initial collective coherence, in the absence of the drive.